openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns an object containing a [`CompiledTemplate` object](#compiledtemplate) and key/value pairs indicating that no error has occurred if compilation is successful.
+Returns an object containing a `CompiledTemplate` type, which includes information about a compiled template.
+The object also contains key/value pairs indicating that no error has occurred if the compilation is successful.

 Example